25 Amazing Things to Do in Athens, Greece

 Athens: City Walks, Tickets & Day Tours!

-If you would rather not explore Athens on your own, you have the option to join a guided tour.
+If you would rather not explore Athens on your own, you have the option of joining a guided tour.
 On the platform GetYourGuide you can find not only recommended city tours, but also cheap entrance tickets, cooking classes, excursions to the region around Athens and much more.

 The reviews are also fabulous, and you can compare them before booking.